Using Google Ads for promoting your

 These words will eat up your budget very fast while providing a low conversion rate.

 You should always use words relevant to your business.
-AdWords is not about getting the most impressions or clicks.
+Google Ads is not about getting the most impressions or clicks.
 It is about getting relevant clicks from qualified customers while keeping your impressions at a minimum.

 On the other hand, to be too specific is also inefficient.
 It will lower the possibility of targeting even your relevant customers.